Serranía de Ronda

-The Serranía de Ronda is a comarca in the western part of the province of Málaga, Andalusia, Spain.
+The Serranía de Ronda is one of the nine comarcas in the western part of the province of Málaga, Andalusia, Spain.
+This comarca was established in 2003 by the Government of Andalusia.
 As is currently (as of 2009) the norm in Andalusia, it has no formal status.
 The 2007 Statute of Autonomy of Andalusia, unlike its 1981 predecessor, mentions comarcas in Article 97 of Title III, which defines the significance of comarcas and establishes a basis for formal recognition in future legislation, but no such legislation has yet been enacted.

 Geography

 It is an area of natural beauty and geographical diversity, popular with walkers, birdwatchers, climbers and potholers.
 It contains both the Sierra de Grazalema Natural Park - reputedly one of the wettest regions in Spain - and the Sierra de las Nieves.
 The central town of Ronda is the administrative headquarters, perched on a high plateau, with numerous small, white villages dotted around the surrounding countryside.

 There are limestone escarpments, cork forests and fields of wheat and sunflowers.
 Numerous small rivers cross the landscape.
 The climate is generally dry and hot in summer, with mild spring and autumn seasons.
 Winters can be very cold, particularly at night, and snow is not uncommon at the higher altitudes.
 Cloudless days in winter can be warm and bright, and the light is considered to be good for photography and painting.

 Ornithologists value this area as a major migration route and some rare species can be seen.